Texas Center for Health Disparities

 Established in 2005, the Texas Center for Health Disparities is designated as a Center of Excellence by the National Institutes of Health.

 As part of the Center’s Outreach activities, an annual conference on health disparities is organized every year.
-The 12th Annual Texas Conference on Health Disparities, Evidence-Based Approaches to Reducing Cancer Health Disparities: Discover, Develop, Deliver, Disseminate is scheduled for June 8-9, 2017 at UNT Health Science Center, 3500 Camp Bowie Blvd., Fort Worth, TX 76107.
+The 14th Annual Texas Conference on Health Disparities, Social Epigenomics & Health Disparities is scheduled for June 6-7, 2019 at UNT Health Science Center, 3500 Camp Bowie Blvd., Fort Worth, TX 76107.